nusenu/noContactInfo_Exit_Excluder/README.md

 The script depends on two torrc options, that must be present in Browser/TorBrowser/Data/Tor/torrc before Tor Browser is started.

-Choose a suitable path for the ControlSocket file in your home folder, replace the "-replace-me-" string here and in the script.
+Choose a suitable path for the ControlSocket file (that only your user can access) in your home folder, replace the "-replace-me-" string here and in the script.
 When tor starts it will create the file.

 ```